Dong-kyu-Kim/project1/README.md

 restaurant data analysis

-Since there were 8368 data in each column in this data file, when classifying the data, we classified the data by the restaurant location and by each country’s cuisine using the population instead of sampled data.
+Since there were 8368 data in each column of this data file, when classifying data, data were classified by restaurant location and by cooking in each country using population instead of sample data.

 Since the classification was made using the population, this analysis provides various advantages such as increased accuracy, reduced variability, secured representativeness, reduced need for estimation, increased accuracy of decision making, and better predictive models.